Petronian/demayo-bulk-omics/README.md

 # Bulk -omics data processing

 This repository contains information about the bulk processing of -omics data.
-This will eventually be used by the DeMayo lab [(RDBL)](https://www.niehs.nih.gov/research/atniehs/labs/rdbl) to process bulk -omics data.
+This is used by the DeMayo lab [(RDBL)](https://www.niehs.nih.gov/research/atniehs/labs/rdbl) to process bulk -omics data.

-> [!IMPORTANT]
+> [!NOTE]
-> This information is preliminary.
-More debugging and testing are needed before
-> this pipeline can be used.
+> Please open an issue if you notice a bug or have any improvements in mind!
+> Any help is appreciated; just don't use the main branch for active development.
+> `combined-dev` is the main development branch for this repository; `rnaseq`
+> and `chipseq` are for record-keeping and should not be updated further.

 ## Setting up the pipeline